 Privacy masks are up to three configurable areas of solid color that allow concealment of parts of the image that are not to be viewable.
 Privacy masks cannot even be bypassed via the VAPIX® Application Programming Interface (API).

-The Privacy Mask List shows all the masks that are currently configured in AXIS M31-VE Series Network Camera and indicates if they are enabled.
+The Privacy Mask List shows all the masks that are currently configured in AXIS P1311 Network Camera and indicates if they are enabled.

 To define a new mask:

 - 1. Click Add.
 A rectangle appears on the image. - 1.
 Place the rectangle over the desired area to conceal. - 2.
 To resize, click and pull the bottom right-hand corner. - 3.
 Choose a color, black, white, gray or red for the box from the Privacy mask color drop-down list. - 4.
-Enter a descriptive name in the Mask name field. - 5.
-Click Save.
+Enter a descriptive name in the Mask name field. - Click Save.

 To edit a privacy mask, select it and reshape, move or change color as needed.

-Refer to the online Help 🕜 for more information.
+For more information refer to the online Help 2.